 Across cultures, borders, and ethnic lines, people around the world hold a deep personal connection to food.
-The emotional bond that people have to the foods they love is multilayered.
-Food brings people together, adding merriment, joy and interest to a variety of occasions from a quiet family dinner at home, to a rousing culinary exploration of a new restaurant with friends, religious and cultural traditions, or landmark life events like weddings and graduations.
+The emotional bond they have to the foods they love is multilayered.
+Food brings people together, adding merriment, joy, and interest to a variety of occasions from a quiet family dinner at home, to a rousing culinary exploration of a new restaurant with friends, religious and cultural traditions, or landmark life events like weddings and graduations.
 A home-cooked meal can also be associated with a show of affection.
-Nutrition plays a pivotal role in the journey towards optimal health and well-being.
-The personal and emotional connections people have to the foods that they eat are among the chief reasons why nutritional change is such a challenge, even in the face of medical necessity or chronic disease risk.
+Nutrition is a fundamental component of the journey toward optimal health and well-being.
+The personal and emotional connections people have to the foods that they eat are among the chief reasons why long-lasting nutritional change is such a challenge, even in the face of medical necessity or chronic disease risk.

-Chronic diseases are the leading cause of death and disability in the US and are also among the most costly and preventable.1 About half of all American adults—117 million individuals—have one or more preventable chronic diseases, many of which are related to poor eating patterns.2 The health risk factors of physical inactivity, tobacco use and exposure and poor nutrition are the leading causes of chronic disease.1 It is also interesting to note that in the face of skyrocketing rates of chronic diseases that have a strong nutritional component such as Type II diabetes, obesity, and heart disease, most conventional medical providers are not adequately trained to address nutritional habits in a way that sufficiently supports their patients in making foundational, permanent changes that could help improve overall vitality or slow disease development or propagation.
+Chronic diseases are perhaps the most prevalent causes of mortality and morbidity in the US and cost the American people billions of dollars per year, both in terms of health care costs and loss of productivity.1 Chronic diseases such as type 2 diabetes, cardiovascular disease, cancer, and arthritis affect almost half of the American adult population, and in many cases may be preventable with healthier dietary choices.2 The health risk factors of physical inactivity, tobacco use and exposure and poor nutrition are the leading causes of chronic disease.1 It is also interesting to note that in the face of skyrocketing rates of chronic diseases that have a strong nutritional component such as type 2 diabetes, obesity, and heart disease, most conventional medical providers are not adequately trained to address nutritional habits in a way that sufficiently supports their patients in making foundational, permanent changes that could help improve overall vitality or slow disease development or propagation.

 Physicians trained through conventional medical training receive only a nominal amount of nutrition education.
-In a 2015 study, researchers surveyed all 133 four-year conventional medical programs in the US and found that out of 121 medical schools that responded, about 71% provide less than 25 hours of nutrition education with 36% providing less than 12 hours and less than half of all schools report teaching any nutrition in clinical practice with clinical nutrition practice accounting for an average of only 4.7 hours overall.3 In contrast, the nutrition curriculum in naturopathic medical school is centered on a series of rigorous, evidence informed nutrition courses that offer a cumulative base of knowledge that is built over the entire four-year education program.
+In a 2015 study, researchers surveyed all 133 four-year conventional medical programs in the US and found that out of 121 medical schools that responded, about 71% provide less than 25 hours of nutrition education with 36% providing less than 12 hours.
+Fewer than half of all schools report teaching any nutrition during clinical rotations, accounting for an average of only 4.7 hours overall.3 In contrast, the nutrition curriculum in naturopathic medical school is centered on a series of rigorous, evidence informed nutrition courses that offer a cumulative base of knowledge that is built over the entire four-year education program.
 Naturopathic medical curricula at a four-year, accredited college of naturopathic medicine includes an average of 155 hours of classroom nutrition education coupled with over 1200 hours of clinical education wherein application of nutrition principles is a foundational component of nearly every patient interaction.4

 At four-year accredited naturopathic medical schools, nutrition education includes specific training in a broad array of nutritional principles.
 Having an in-depth knowledge of each, along with an understanding of how they all fit together, coupled with many hours of clinical application leads naturopathic physicians to be among the most highly skilled medical practitioners.
 NDs are expert in the development and implementation of individualized, tailored nutritional prescriptions that support patient outcomes and empower patients to execute better nutrition choices.
 Optimized nutrition forms the foundation for health across all aspects of physical, emotional, spiritual, and intellectual health.
 Some examples of naturopathic nutrition training include intensive study of: